 Insurance companies are given the right to charge up to 50% higher premiums on health plans for smokers.

-If you’re interested in the monetary value, that’s more or less $300 to $500 extra premium/year that you’ve been paying as a smoker.
-Of course, this amount will depend on the insurer, your health plan, and state where you reside in.
+Translated to its monetary value, that’s more or less $300 to $500 extra premium/year that you’ve been paying as a smoker.
+Of course, this amount will depend on the insurer, your health plan, and the state where you reside in.